Parsl/parsl/docs/userguide/checkpoints.rst

    If appCaching is disabled in the ``config['globals']``, checkpointing will **not** work

-Parsl follows an incremental checkpointing model, where each call to checkpoint, will checkpoint all newly updated results since the last checkpoint.
-When loading checkpoints, if entries with results from multiple functions (with identical hashes) are encountered only the last entry read will be considered.
+Parsl follows an incremental checkpointing model, where each call to checkpoint will checkpoint all results that have updated since the last checkpoint.
+When loading checkpoints, if entries with results from multiple functions (with identical hashes) are encountered, only the last entry read will be considered.

-Checkpointing comes with the same caveats as AppCaching but with one key difference, each checkpointing event is manually triggered by the user.
+Checkpointing comes with the same caveats as AppCaching but with one key
+difference: each checkpointing event is manually triggered by the user.
 Checkpoints are loaded from checkpoint files at the start of the DataFlowKernel and written out to checkpoint files only when the ``DataFlowKernel.checkpoint()`` function is invoked.
 The checkpoint is written